Emotional Support Therapy Dogs

 These dogs support people with a range of psychiatric or intellectual disabilities from post-traumatic stress disorder to depression and anxiety issues.

 A therapy dog can help to change the energy in a home, bringing warmth and joy to a stressful home situation.
-While a therapy dog is unable to change the circumstances and make everything okay, they are always present, available and a reliable source of comfort and companionship.
+While a therapy dog is unable to change the circumstances and make everything okay, the dog is always present, available and a reliable source of comfort and companionship.

 Dogs can lower our blood pressure through touch and contact which can help reduce anxiety symptoms, and calm emotions.
 Dogs also form a strong bond and have a unique and instinctive way of knowing who needs their attention and affection.